PlexDevelopment/Website/docs/modules/httpd.md

 ### /api/indefbans

 Displays a list of indefinite players in JSON format.
-This page is only accessible if your IP address is linked to an admin on the server.
-If your server is using permissions, it will check if the player has the `plex.httpd.indefbans.access` instead.
+This page is only accessible if your IP address is linked to your account in game.
+It will check if the player has the `plex.httpd.indefbans.access`.

 ### /api/list